Technical Group Symposiums

 B-2.
 Food, Agriculture, Ecology, and Nutrition (FAN)

-Chair: Yoo Kim (Oklahoma State University)
+Chair: Sung Woo Kim (North Carolina State University)

 B-3/C-1.
 Biological and Biomedical Sciences (Biology, Molecular Biology, Cognitive Science, Botany, Zoology, Biomechanics, etc.) / Bioengineering and Biomedical Engineering (BME)

 As in any other major industry, problem solving in modern medicine increasingly requires a true convergence of many scientific and engineering fields.
-While some of the last frontiers of biomedicine, such as neuroscience and regenerative medicine, critically demand new ideas and tools from other disciplines, paradigm-shifting technological innovations in information science, nanotechnology, and robotics could open new opportunities in healthcare.
+While some of the last frontiers of biomedicine, such as neuroscience and regenerative medicine, critically demands new ideas and tools from other disciplines, paradigm-shifting technological innovations in information science, nanotechnology, and robotics could open new opportunities in healthcare.
 At the same time, a new generation of engineers, "fluent" in many different languages of science, are creating entirely new fields to view the old questions with a fresh look.
 In the BME symposium, we strive to provide a stimulating forum for all researchers willing to go beyond the "comfort zone" to explore new opportunities in biomedical engineering.

 Co-Chairs: Young Bin Choy (Seoul National University), Youngjae Chun (University of Pittsburgh)